 When she isn’t working Kera loves playing with her other half, Belle, a Miniature Australian Sheppard.
 Some of her hobbies include amateur photography, yoga, and singing (very bad and very loud) in the car.
 Kera enjoys meeting new people and discussing an array of topics so if you have any questions about the study or just want to chat send her an email at Kera.Mallard@va.gov

-Clara Johnson is a Research Assistant in Dr. Shannon Wiltsey-Stirman's lab.
+Clara Johnson is the Project Coordinator for Dr. Shannon Wiltsey-Stirman's imAPP Study.
 She received her B.A. in Psychology and Spanish from Trinity University.
 She has experience in research on eating disorder pathology prevention among college and high school-aged males and females and the relationship between food Insecurity and eating disorders.

 Although Clara moved away from sunny California for her undergraduate degree, she is back in her hometown of Menlo Park.